sgshea/sandengine/README.md

 ## For Web (WASM)
 Building requires `wasm-bindgen-cli` and an http server.
-- Run `just install-deps` to get both
+- Run `just install-wasm-deps` to get both
-- Run `just build-and-run` to build and run the wasm build
+- Run `just build-run-wasm` to build and run the wasm build

 # License
 Apache 2.0: see [LICENSE](./LICENSE)